Combining Prior Knowledge and Data for Robust Controller Design: Multipliers from prior knowledge and data

+The proof of Lemma~\ref{lem:prior_bounds} is provided in Appendix~\ref{app:A}.
 Lemma~\ref{lem:prior_bounds} shows that $\bm{\tilde{P}}$ in~\eqref{eq:prior_multiplier_transformed} is a valid class of multipliers for the \emph{transformed} uncertainty $\tilde{\Delta}$.
 Notably, $\bm{\tilde{P}}$ takes the prior bounds on $\Delta$ in Assumption~\ref{ass:prior_multipliers} into account without losing the information that $\tilde{\Delta}$ is of the form $\tilde{\Delta}=B_w\Delta$.
 This is made possible by allowing for \emph{non-strict} matrix inequalities in~\eqref{eq:tilde_Delta_prior_def}.
 To the best of our knowledge, the insight of translating structural knowledge for the uncertainty channel into multipliers for a transformed full-block uncertainty is new.
-The key motivation for us to consider $\tilde{\Delta}$ instead of $\Delta$ is that we will learn multipliers from data for the former in Section~\ref{subsec:param_data}.
+It is a key step to consider $\tilde{\Delta}$ instead of $\Delta$, since it is possible to systematically learn multipliers from data for $\tilde{\Delta}$, as seen next.